Code-Institute-Submissions/CasinoGame/README.md

 and is visually attractive for the user to keep interested.
 This feature can be input once the game is working correctly 100%.
 The main function and goal is to ensure the game is working and working successfully.

-## Scalable and Easy to Maintain Code

-### Make Code easier to maintain

-The card_data code has been amended and is now a json object so if required the number of cards in the game can be increased.
-This can be the difference including a more difficult game or easier game by decreasing the difficult with less cards or increasing the difficulty with more cards.
-This would therefore change the theme of the game as there is either a race against time where the user needs to be quicker or can complete the game patiently as they have less cards to pair up together.
-The buildCard loops through using a dynamic affect generating the game outlay which makes it easy to maintain reference to the file with the stuff being located in by the directory path.

 # Technologies used